SoccerStatsUS/parse/README.md

-## Game result processor
+### Soccer games and standings processing

-A simple tool for importing and exporting soccer game result data.
+A simple tool for importing and exporting soccer standings and game results.

 ### Example data